WHAT PUBLIC RELATIONS CAN DO

 You’re a specialist.
 Your PR agency should be as well.

 There are various sectors of public relations just as medicine has sub-specialties.
 One would not visit a dermatologist for a gastrointestinal disorder.
 PR firms often have niches such as entertainment, fashion, finance, or technology.
-Medical public relations is a very specialized area of PR.
+Medical PR is a very specialized area of Public Relations.
 It is vital that a dermatologist employ a firm that has had extensive experience representing doctors and is familiar with medical terminology.

 We have had enormous success with our medical clients over the years.
 Most recently thanks to the fast turnaround of digital coverage, we have had instances where media approached us at noon requesting tips from our doctor client; with that article “live” online just a few hours later.
 We would like to make you another success story and take advantage of the immediacy we see now.

 Remember that there is no benefit in being a best-kept secret.
 Over the past two decades, Katherine Rothman, President of KMR Communications has been quoted on the topic of doctors and public relations in the following:

 CBS New Sunday Morning, Physicians’ Financial News, PR Week, PR Healthcare NewsWire, Ocean Drive Magazine, The Palm Beach Post, and HealthNewsDigest.Com.